How to Foster Employee Motivation

 - Provide more authority for the employee to self-manage and make decisions.
 Within the clear framework of the PDP and ongoing effective communication, delegate decision making after defining limits, boundaries, and critical points at which you want to receive feedback.

 - Expand the job to include new, higher level responsibilities.
-Assign responsibilities to the employee that will help him or her grow their skills and knowledge.
+Assign responsibilities to the employee that will help them grow their skills and knowledge.
 Stretching assignments develop staff capabilities and increase their ability to contribute at work.
 (Remove some of the time-consuming, less desirable job components at the same time, so the employee does not feel that what was delegated was “more” work.)

 - Provide the employee a voice in higher level meetings; provide more access to important and desirable meetings and projects.